 |DICE Summit||Gamesforum||Nordic Game Conference|

 |Electronic Entertainment Expo (E3)||India Game Developer Conference||Tokyo Game Show|

 N.B. — Unfortunately, due to the current global situation with COVID-19 and the implementation of social distancing rules, many of these events have had to be cancelled for the year 2020.
 Many have taken to shifting their announcements and showcases to online platforms and making the events entirely digital, though it is expected that this is only temporary until a definitive solution is found to the current pandemic.
 We wish all of these events and organizers well and would like to encourage any developers and localizers to look forward to taking part in future events once the situation is safer.

 Overall, there is an abundance of opportunity in the worldwide games localization market, and it can be expected to continue expanding along with the continued rapid growth of gaming as the most popular pastime in the world.

 The international gaming market, though facing unprecedented challenges of its own during these times, is currently in a period of rapid growth while serving the needs of millions.
 Gamers and non-gamers around the world are turning to video games and developers are rising up across the globe.
 Now more than ever, quality localization is essential to getting games into the hands of the global gaming market.

 If you're looking for a turnkey games localization solution for a complex project, we can help you with that.
 Andovar is a localization company that specializes in custom games localization.
 We provide turnkey localization services, including localization engineering and both text and voice localization, among others.

 We have locations in Singapore (global headquarters), India, China, Thailand, Hungary and Colombia.
 Get in touch today to ask us any questions about localizing your game or if you have an interest in working with us on a future project.

-For those interested in learning more about the game localization process itself, please feel free to check out our Ultimate Games Localization Guide.
+For those interested in learning more about the game localization process itself, please feel free to check out our Ultimate Games Translation Guide.